bekk/bekk-christmas/post/functional/functional-iot-with-elixir-and-nerves.md

 Even in small hobby projects Nerves can simplify deployment and maintenance.
 One of my projects is a dashboard on a Raspberry Pi touch screen, [nerves-pidash](https://github.com/ringvold/nerves-pidash).
 For the [first version](https://github.com/ringvold/pidash) the backend was written in Go.
 This worked well for a while.
 Go produces a staticly linked binary which makes deployments easy compared to other interpeted langugage where you need to make sure all dependencies is available.

-The hassle comes when the device loose power and I have to manually go and start the backend and open the browser to the correct url.
+The hassle comes when the device loose power and I have to manually go and start the backend and open the browser to the correct URL.
 This became tedious and of course I had the well known SD card corruption issue because of power loss.

-Nerves' way of handling the filesystem and updates makes sure that power loss is not a issue and with the [nerves-web-kiosk/kiosk_system_rpi3](https://github.com/nerves-web-kiosk/kiosk_system_rpi3) the device starts a browser with a predefined url.
+Nerves' way of handling the filesystem and updates makes sure that power loss does not cause corruption and with the [nerves-web-kiosk/kiosk_system_rpi3](https://github.com/nerves-web-kiosk/kiosk_system_rpi3) the device starts a browser with a predefined url.
 Changes to the system is a breeze with OTA updates.

 With the [Circuits library](https://elixir-circuits.github.io/) you can interact with many different sensors with support for GPIO, UART, I2C and SPI.